Disappearance of Amy Lynn Bradley: Prior to the disappearance

 Ron won an all-expenses-paid family cruise from his employer; and Bradley joined her family on the Royal Caribbean International cruise ship Rhapsody of the Seas en route for Curaçao, a Dutch Caribbean island under the Kingdom of the Netherlands.
-Bradley was afraid of heights and was initially apprehensive about the cruise, due to the size of the ship and being out on the open ocean, but was excited for the trip as Brad had returned home from college and would be joining the family.
+Bradley had a fear of heights and was initially apprehensive about the cruise, due to the size of the ship and being out on the open ocean, but was excited for the trip as Brad had returned home from college and would be joining the family.
 Bradley had a full-time job at Ruth's Chris Steak House, but had reduced her hours and was planning to start a new job at a computer consulting firm on her return from the cruise.

 On March 21, 1998, Bradley and her family boarded the ship.
 On March 23, Bradley and her brother Brad stayed up late dancing and drinking alcohol with the ship's band, Blue Orchid, at a disco party on the ninth-floor deck.
 One of the band's members, Alister "Yellow" Douglas, was seen drinking and dancing with Bradley that night but claimed that he left the party at around 1:00 a.m.
 Videographer Chris Fenwick captured Bradley and Douglas dancing.

 After a couple of hours, Brad returned to his family's cabin on the eighth-deck.
-The ship's computerized door lock system recorded that Brad returned to the cabin at 3:35 a.m.; Amy Bradley followed five minutes later.
+The ship's computerized keycard lock system recorded that Brad entered the family's cabin at 3:35 a.m.; Amy Bradley followed five minutes later.
 Brad reported that he and his sister sat on the suite's balcony and talked before he went to sleep.
 Amy is believed to have stayed awake a while longer.